grnet/apimas/README.md

 ## your code
 ```

-or simply
+or simply:
 ```
 # Create views for your whole API.
 url_patterns = [container.create_api_views(API_SCHEMA)]
 ```

 At the end of this procedure, you easily created the following endpoints:
 ```
 GET https://localhost/myapi/myresource/
 POST http://localhost/myapi/myresource/